Swallow Bird House: Design and Build the Ultimate Nesting Haven

 How to build a tree swallow birdhouse?

-A tree swallow birdhouse can be constructed from a log of wood obtained from a downed tree.
-Tree swallows have often been seen nesting in the houses of the bluebirds.
 This leads to people assuming that both of these birds need the same size nest box, which is not true.
 So, here’s a step-by-step process and the dimensions of a tree swallow house.

 1. Find a log of wood that is slightly larger than the dimensions required for building the tree swallow nest box.
 A tree swallow nest box needs a floor space of 5X5 inches and a depth of 7 inches from the hole.